-There are numerous handicap friendly hardware options you can add to your bathroom.
-The following additions are an excellent starting point on your quest to make your bathroom more accessible.
+There are numerous handicap-friendly hardware options you can add to your bathroom.
+The following additions are an excellent starting point in your quest to make your bathroom more accessible.

-These include a removal shower head with a lengthy hose, motion sensor faucets, along with grab bars in the shower and bath and next to the toilet.
+These include a removable shower head with a lengthy hose, and motion sensor faucets, along with grab bars in the shower and bath and next to the toilet.